A spectral sequence for spaces of maps between operads: Excision in categories

-over a set of three points which we obtained by choosing a point in $\RNat(\partial J_xF,\partial J_xG)$.
-Both terms $F(x)$ and $\Bound_xF$ preserve disjoint unions and thus each right hand vertical homotopy fiber splits as a product.
+over a compatible selection of three base points which we obtained by choosing a point in $\RNat(\partial J_xF,\partial J_xG)$.
+Both terms $F(x)$ and $\bound_xF$ preserve disjoint unions and thus each right hand vertical homotopy fiber splits as a product.
 By assumption the squares